 ✅ Prepare for CMS, HHS, and third-party audits

-✅ Align operations with HIPAA and Best Practices
+✅ Align policies and operations with HIPAA and best practices

 ✅ Conduct SRAs with enforceable corrective actions

 This is not about checklists—it’s about survival.
-When compliance fails, consequences are immediate:
+When compliance fails, the consequences are immediate and severe:

-Even a single outdated policy or incomplete risk assessment can trigger a full-scale audit and funding loss.
+Even a single outdated policy or incomplete SRA can trigger a full-scale audit and catastrophic funding loss.

-At HCCP, we don’t provide generic templates—we build compliance systems that stand up to real inspections.
+At HCCP, we don’t offer templates.
+We build compliance systems that withstand real federal inspections.

 We keep your organization: